Artist Statement

 Artist Biography

-A native of Chicago, Lisa Harris has been a ceramic artist for over twenty years.
-After graduating from Grinnell College in 1975, she continued her studies at the Evanston Art Center and The Art Institute of Chicago.
-Lisa was an artist-in-residence at the Noyes Cultural Arts Center in Evanston, Illinois, and in 1985, became a studio member and instructor of ceramics at Lill Street Studios and Gallery in Chicago, where she currently maintains a studio.
+A native of Chicago, Lisa Harris has been a ceramic artist for over 30 years.
+After graduating from Grinnell College in 1975, she continued her studies at the Evanston Art Center(EAC) and the Art Institute of Chicago.
+Lisa was an artist-in-residence at the Noyes Cultural Arts Center and in 1985 became a studio member and instructor of ceramics at Lillstreet Art Center in Chicago, where she currently maintains a studio.
+Lisa has pursued vessel-oriented sculpture with distinctive architectural themes.
+She is also a tile maker creating decorative bas-relief tiles inspired by architecture and its vocabulary of ornament.

 Work Available for Sale